bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ```

 Please note that the `<index>` denotes the number/index (in a form of an
-integer) of the echo not the echo time value which needs to be stored in the
+natural number) of the echo not the echo time value which needs to be stored in the
 field EchoTime of the separate JSON file.

 Some meta information about the acquisition MUST be provided in an additional